kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 ancestry traits should have their longer text displayed and if its too cluttered have to display fixed - may not have it in the db

+abilities should show all abilities that the hero gains including ones gained by class or a feature ex: judgment, my life for yours and etc. - i think is fixed

 complications and other traits should have the implemented feature to grant items example - Betrothed

-add an add ability to the abilities page

-the abilities display uses regex and colors the A and a in text wrongfully

-abilities should show all abilities that the hero gains including ones gained by class or a feature ex: judgment, my life for yours and etc. - i think is fixed

-i don't think all skills and languages are being properly saved

-i need to add notes page to the hero

-the notifications of saving and or the random displays that pop out of the bottom must be removed upon release
+perks in codex should display the abilities they grant

 maybe add treasures that have downtime projects stats to the downtime projects

-the select a kit button in the creator should take the whoel row

-events link is missing form downtime and project points from background should be availavable
+project points from background should be availavable?

-the abilities are loaded 3 times each in the db or just the display, this is bad.

 the heading of the codex pages should be removed and keep only the navigation name at the top